rhyanki/automaton-developer/README.md

 This project is written in TypeScript and uses React for its UI.

-It was bootstrapped with [Create React App (Typescript)](https://github.com/wmonk/create-react-app-typescript).
+It was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 See [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md) for a comprehensive guide on using, building and modifying Create React App projects.